coup321/match_data_analysis/README.md

 The purpose of this notebook is to analyze class data and their match outcomes.

-### Notebooks will run without adjustement of the repsoitory for the UVM match data.
+### Notebooks will run without adjustement of the repository for the UVM match data.

 ### Instructions to use this notebook for your own match data: